Safeguarding Policy

 Policy Statement

 The safety and welfare of all students utilising tuition services through Tutorfox is paramount.
 We aim to ensure that all staff and tutors are aware of their responsibilities with respect to safeguarding and child protection, and that all staff, tutors and other adults (eg parents) are aware of the procedures to follow in the event of a safeguarding or child protection concern.
 Tutorfox aims to take timely and appropriate action with the appropriate external local authority links or agencies in accordance with our safeguarding procedures outlined below.
-Safeguarding is everyone’s responsibility, and it is vital that any Tutorfox staff member or tutor reads this document in detail, along with the linked statutory guidance.
+Safeguarding is everyone’s responsibility, and it is vital that any Tutorfox staff member, tutor and parent reads this document in detail, along with the linked statutory guidance.

 Children includes everyone under the age of 18